-Request more information about programs at Virginia Western Community College by clicking on the links below:
+Get more information about Virginia Western Community College by clicking links below:

 Virginia Western Community College, located in Roanoke, Virginia, was founded in 1966 to provide educational opportunities and services to residents of its service area, which includes cities of Salem and Roanoke, and the counties of Roanoke, Craig and Botetourt, and part of Franklin County.
 The school is one the third largest in the Virginia Community College System and has an annual enrollment of over 12,ooo students.
 The school is dedicated to providing the best education possible for its students, constantly reviewing and updating programs and services to meet current and future expectations.

 Virginia Western Community College offers 23 programs of study that result in academic transfer or career development opportunities.
 Academic transfer is accomplished through the completion of the first two years of a four year education, followed by the application to a college or university to continue one's education by completing the final two years and earning a bachelor's degree.
 Transfer to a public institution in Virginia is made easier through transfer agreements, though students may apply to private and out of state institutions, which will have more stringent and varying admissions requirements.

 Career programs provide in depth training and education in a specific field.
 These programs assist students in developing the skills necessary to enter the workforce as qualified professionals and perform their assigned duties and responsibilities properly.
 These programs combine traditional classroom education with practical courses that allow students to perfect methods and techniques used within their field in a controlled environments that simulates workforce settings.
 Programs take between one and two years to complete and result in a certificate or associate degree that demonstrates competency and allows for the pursuit of entry level employment.